-The Oregon Appraisal Management Company Bond is required by the State of Oregon in the amount of $25,000.
-The bond states that the bondholder shall comply with all statutes and rules, pertaining to ORS 674.
+The Oregon Appraisal Management Company Bond (AMC bond) is a type of surety bond.
+The surety bond is just one requirement of the Appraiser Certification and Licensure Board to obtain a license as an AMC in the state.
+The bond amount is $25,000.
+The purpose of the bond is to guarantee the bondholder (licensee) shall comply with all statutes and rules, pertaining to ORS 674.
 Such as, not practicing negligent or improper real estate appraisal activity.

 Appraisal is the process of developing an opinion of the value of real property using commonly accepted standards.
 An Appraisal Management Company is an external third party that oversees an appraisal panel.
 They are authorized by a client to recruit, select and retain appraisers.
 In addition, they manage the appraisal process and review & verify the work done.

-Who needs to have an Oregon Appraisal Management Company Bond?
+Who needs to have an Oregon AMC Bond?

 First, individuals must register with the Oregon Secretary of State.
 Next, a completed Appraisal Management Company Registration application form must be submitted.
 And, each subject individual and controlling person on the application needs a background check.

 How do I get an Oregon Appraisal Management Company Bond?